Dogs, Drones And Dangling Sausages: How Drones Can Help Save Lost Dogs

 Lost dog saved from drowning using sausage-dangling drone

-In other pawesome news, Millie the Jack Russell terrier was saved thanks to a daring sausage-dangling drone rescue mission.
+In some pawesome news, Millie the Jack Russell terrier was saved thanks to a daring sausage-dangling drone rescue mission.
 The curious 3-year-old slipped her leash one day in her home in England which led to her going missing for days.
 Millie’s mom Emma contacted Denmead Drone Search & Rescue on Facebook in hopes of finding her missing pet.
 Despite Millie getting lost in a dangerous sinking mud marshland, they were able to bring her home to safety thanks to a little creativity and some sausages attached to the drone.

 Stranded dog drone rescue mission in La Palma